Learning Pathways

 Start Learning Pathway

+Launched in January 2024, this learning pathway outlines the main characteristics of transdisciplinarity, and how it differs from disciplinarity and interdisciplinarity.
+The learning pathway also discusses crucial considerations to ensure that transdisciplinary research does not perpetuate tick-box exercises, exploit research collaborators or provide no benefit to non-academic co-researchers.
 Increasingly, transdisciplinary research is being promoted as the ideal approach to knowledge production for complex sustainability challenges.
-This learning pathway therefore outlines the main characteristics of transdisciplinarity, and how it differs from disciplinarity and interdisciplinarity.
-The learning pathway also discusses crucial considerations to ensure that transdisciplinary research does not perpetuate tick-box exercises, exploit research collaborators or provide no benefit to non-academic co-researchers.

 Pathway Description